 NOTE: We used this sightseeing map for our personal sightseeing adventures, because of that some notes may not make perfect sense, and some information could be outdated.
 Information on this map was valid at the time of creation.
 All prices are shown in US dollars but are actually Euros (local currency).
-That being said, feel free to save it to your Google account and use it as a starting point (or modify it accordingly) for planning out your personalized itinerary in Belgium.
+That being said, feel free to save it to your Google account and use it as a starting point (or modify it accordingly) for planning out your personalized itinerary in Brussels, Belgium.

-Brussels, Day 1
+Brussels Sightseeing Itinerary, Day 1

-Royal palace of Brussels
+Royal Palace of Brussels

 The palace is open to visitors each summer starting on July 21st and going through September.
 Before visiting, be sure to check the most recent information on their website.
 When we arrived, the palace was unfortunately not open to visitors.
 However, we enjoyed the exterior of the palace and a nice walk through the park in front of the palace.

 Royal Square and Mont des Arts